 Alongside our GM commitment last year, we attended a special event with Maestro Muti.
 That experience was fabulous.
 Serving on the planning committee was also very fun: we got to help choose the menu, the décor, all of it.
 Jessica Erickson, CSOA senior donor engagement manager, gave us wonderful options to choose from, so we couldn’t go wrong.
 We are having the invitation and the program from the event framed as a memento.
 It was a special evening for us.
 At the event, we enjoyed a reception held on Armour Stage—a very unique experience!
 It was great to be up there in the musicians’ space, where we normally see them playing.
 It was surprising how close the stage and musicians are to the audience.
 It’s a totally different perspective.
 During the program, we sat very close to Maestro Muti.
 It was such a phenomenal experience to be so close to someone you admire so much.
 He’s so charming, and was so dear to us.
 The evening also featured a display of artifacts from the Rosenthal Archives.
 Frank Villella, director of the archives, displayed Grammy® awards, a Beethoven life mask, a silver cornucopia given to Theodore Thomas, and the score of Bruckner’s Ninth Symphony used by Thomas for the piece’s U.S. premiere.
 It was unbelievable to see these things up close—part of CSO history that most people don’t even know exists!

 Any advice to audience members looking to become more involved?

 It’s been a pleasure to serve as a Governing Member and on a committee.
 I think that serving on a committee where you can interact with staff is a wonderful thing to do.
 That experience gives you a much deeper appreciation of this place.
 We’ve had a great time.

-For more information about the Governing Members, please contact Rachel Zupp, Manager of Governing Member Gifts, at 312-294-3337 or firstname.lastname@example.org.
+For more information about the Governing Members, please contact Rachel Hain, Manager of Governing Member Gifts at 312-294-3337.